ElevationAscent: 79' 24 m

 Family Friendly Simple, flat riding for all levels of riders, including young kids.

 Although some of the park is covered by woodlots that change slowly, other parts are undergoing rapid changes.
 Specifically, the eastern field that was formerly farmed is quickly being colonized by aspen and soon will be a young forest.
 The wooded swamp in the southeastern part of the park is becoming more open as the many ash trees found there succumb to the emerald ash borer.

-the terrain is relatively flat owing to it being part of an old glacial lake bed.
+Those who like to fish will find big bluegill and bass in the pond near the Bemis Road entrance.
+In contrast to nearby Rolling Hills Park the terrain is relatively flat owing to it being part of an old glacial lake bed.
 The vegetation is typical of such areas and is very colorful in the fall.

 From a mountain biking perspective, the trail is rated easy but does put a premium on bike handling if you try to go fast.
 There are a few "obstacles" along the trail here and there but they can easily be gone around or stepped over.
 Some areas can be wet after a heavy rain and it is probably best to avoid this trail in early spring and after big downpours.
 If you ride quietly you'll probably hear and maybe see wildlife.

-, just west down Bemis road about 1/4 of a mile.
+If you desire a longer ride, you can combine the Hewen's Creek ride with the trail in Rolling Hills Park, just west down Bemis road about 1/4 of a mile.
 There is a connector trail into Rolling Hills at the northwest corner of Bemis and Stony Creek Roads.

 We need help with the following missing trail information:

 Features, E-Bikes Allowed

 Is something wrong?
 Let us know.
 Have photos to share?
 Help fellow riders know what's here.